brennanMKE/Portfolio/README.md

 My name is [Brennan Stehling](http://www.linkedin.com/in/smallsharptools/) and I have worked as a software engineer with various technologies for many years including web and iOS.
 I've built multiple apps which are available in the App Store.
 Below is a sample of a few of them.

 *Update:* Air Bubbles is now out of Beta.
-Anne Bleker wrote up an overview of [the process of creating the app](https://medium.com/@annableker/how-we-built-an-air-quality-app-and-why-it-was-harder-than-we-thought-1a6d756798e#.9l118tl1s).
+Anna Bleker wrote up an overview of [the process of creating the app](https://medium.com/@annableker/how-we-built-an-air-quality-app-and-why-it-was-harder-than-we-thought-1a6d756798e#.9l118tl1s).
 I enjoyed helping them getting the first several updates out to the App Store.
 It was the first app I built with Swift.